rblack42/math-magik/docs/_sources/devnotes/01-create-gh-repo.rst.txt

-You can edit your public profile to provide an image of you and other information folks browsing your site may find interesting. |GH| is a great place to show off your skills and interests.
+You can edit your public profile to provide an image of you and other information folks browsing your site may find interesting. |GH| is a great place to show off your programming skills and interests.

 Create the Project Repository